 Simulation can help in this process by running these comparisons in the context of the entire vehicle.
 Critical questions in the setup of the simulation models are the modelling of the vehicle and the modelling of the battery cells.

-The approach presented in this presentation is based on setting up the simulation model using vehicle and battery pack generators that help to set up the respective components based on simple input parameters (e.g. vehicle dimensions, type of drivetrain) with little effort.
+The approach presented in this article is based on setting up the simulation model using vehicle and battery pack generators that help to set up the respective components based on simple input parameters (e.g. vehicle dimensions, type of drivetrain) with little effort.
 These models are then be further refined (Figure 1).